Homebodies: A Novel (Hardcover)

 "[A] sharp, charming and passionate debut." —New York Times Book Review

-A Most Anticipated Book of 2023 by Elle, Washington Post, Harper’s Bazaar, Vogue, Cosmopolitan, USA Today, them, Bustle, PopSugar, New York Post, Women's Health, and The Millions.
+A Most Anticipated Book of 2023 by Elle, USA Today, Bustle, Ebony, Harper’s Bazaar, PopSugar, New York Post, The Skimm, and The Millions.

-Urgent, propulsive, and strikingly insightful, Homebodies is a thrilling debut novel about a young Black writer whose world is turned upside down when she loses her coveted job in media and pens a searing manifesto about racism in the industry.
+An insightful, propulsive, and deeply sexy debut novel about a young Black writer whose world is turned upside down when she loses her coveted job in media and pens a searing manifesto about racism in the industry.

-Distraught and enraged, Mickey fires back with a detailed letter outlining the racism and sexism she’s endured as a Black woman in media, certain it will change the world for the better.
-But when her letter is met with overwhelming silence, Mickey is sent into a tailspin of self-doubt.
-Forced to reckon with just how fragile her life is—including the uncertainty of her relationship—she flees to the last place she ever dreamed she would run to, her hometown, desperate for a break from her troubles.
+Distraught and enraged, Mickey fires back with a detailed letter outlining the racism she’s endured as a Black woman in media, certain it will change the world for the better.
+But when her letter is met with overwhelming silence, even from her usually-encouraging girlfriend, Mickey is sent into a tailspin of self-doubt.
+Forced to reckon with just how fragile her life is, she flees to the last place she ever dreamed she would run: her hometown.

 Tembe Denton-Hurst (known on the internet as @tembae) is a book-obsessed beauty and culture writer and author.
 Currently, she works as a staff writer at New York magazine’s The Strategist, where she covers beauty, lifestyle, and books.
 When she’s not writing, Tembe can be found on her couch in Queens, where she lives with her partner and their two cats, Stella and Dakota.
 Homebodies is her debut novel.